For comedian Neeti Palta, Mumbai winter is like “Satan had a meltdown and he had a party.”

-Earlier this year when Delhi was braving the cold wave, with the temperature dropping to 4°C, January 10 was declared as the coldest January day since 2013 in Mumbai with the minimum temperature recorded at 12.6°C. And now in November as the mercury starts to dip, Delhiites in Mumbai are poking fun at Mumbaikars for getting a feel of ‘winter’ already.
+Earlier this year when Delhi was braving the cold wave, with the temperature dropping to 4°C, January 10 was declared as the coldest January day since 2013 in Mumbai with the minimum temperature recorded at 12.6°C. And now as November approaches and mercury starts to dip in the city again, Mumbaikars are getting a feel of ‘winter’ again.

 From wearing woollens as soon as the weather drops to 21°C, to choosing hotter drinks, the obsession of Mumbaikars with winters makes the northern part of the country wonder where the ‘winter’ really is.